Why is Abbeville First Bank Closed on June 20, 2022?

 We follow the U.S. Federal Reserve’s holiday schedule.

-Though federal offices and most workplaces will be closed for the holiday on Monday, many stores and restaurants will remain open for business.
+Though federal offices and some workplaces will be closed for Juneteenth†, many stores and restaurants will remain open for business.
 Bank holidays aren’t always the same day that people have off from work.
 This can lead to some of us thinking banks are open when they really are closed and vice versa.

 What if you need us while we are closed?

 1. Login Online or Use an App

 This is the quickest and easiest method, you don’t even have to leave the warmth of your home!
 When you log in to your account online you can check balances, pay bills, move money around between accounts, set up alerts for a low balance or when a particular check clears, stop payments, and more!

 Your banking abilities extend a little further, too, if you have our mobile app.
 It adds the ability to deposit checks right from your smartphone.

 Personal Banking account apps: Apple Store or Google Play Store.